uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/10_setup_heat_press.md

   - heat press
 ---

-# 10. Setup heat press
+# 10. Set up heat press

+Set up the heat press to have the correct temperature and time.

 Vinyl          |Temperature (C)|Time (s) |Recommendation source
 ---------------|---------------|---------|----------------------